antonlep/ot-harjoitustyo/README.md

 # Breakout

 Breakout game created with Python 3 with pygame library.
 In the current stage the game has paddle, ball and breakable tiles.
+In the next versions additional levels and high score list are going to be introduced.

 ## Documentation
 [Requirements specification](https://github.com/antonlep/ot-harjoitustyo/blob/master/dokumentaatio/requirements_specification.md)